Search

 In your experience, what are the most effective strategies for empowering both law firms and clients with the necessary information to make informed property decisions?

-Firstly, I would say it is important that purchasers engage an experienced property lawyer or conveyancer.
+Firstly, I would say it is important purchasers engage an experienced property lawyer or conveyancer.
 It is imperative that legal representatives have a comprehensive knowledge of property contracts and local planning law in order to identify known defects and climate risks for their clients.
 Ideally legal representatives will also have a sound knowledge of the local area in which their client is buying and will know whether the property is likely to have been effected by recent climate events.
 In any case, legal representatives should have a range of tools at their disposal to help identify potential risks for the property.
 In my practice, I utilise InfoTrack’s property search tool to identify potential property risks.
 Once risks are identified, relevant searches are ordered, and further enquiries are made using local council mapping tools and by submitting enquiries to the Vendor.
 Where appropriate, we also encourage purchasers to engage in conversations with residents/neighbours to find out more about how the property has fared in recent climate events.

 Another strategy I recommend for prospective purchasers is to engage a buyer’s agent who is familiar with the area in which they are buying.
 Unlike the vendor’s sales agent, a buyer’s agent works for the buyer and can help gather critical and objective information.